 If you would like to make a donation so that we may provide even more funds to worthy non-profits, please do!
 Your donation is tax-deductible, and incredibly appreciated.

 ArtsWest Playhouse and Gallery is a non-profit arts organization located in West Seattle with programs in theater, visual arts and education.
-ArtsWest is nationally renowned for its Theatre Education Program.
-ArtsWest is one of only three arts organizations in the United States to receive three successive grants from the National Endowment for the Arts in support of the Summer School in the Arts program.
-Funds from WSGT will support ArtsWest’s Theater Education Program, where students learn more than how to sing, dance, and act.
-They learn how to think creatively, take calculated risks, and work as a team.
+ArtsWest is nationally renowned for its Theatre Education Program, and is one of only three arts organizations in the United States to receive three successive grants from the National Endowment for the Arts in support of the Summer School in the Arts program.
+Funds from West Seattle Garden Tour will support ArtsWest’s Theater Education Program, where students learn more than how to sing, dance, and act.
+They learn how to think creatively, take calculated risks and work as a team.

 West Seattle Garden Tour was originally founded in 1995 to fund ArtsWest.
 As the tour has evolved over the years to support a variety of community organizations promoting horticulture, education and the arts, ArtsWest remains as the tour’s legacy beneficiary.